Daksh-T/Daksh-T/README.md

 -->
 # Hi there 👋 My name is Daksh

-I am currently studying in highschool and looking to major in Computer Science
+I am a highschool student looking to major in Computer Science

 ## 💫 Liitle Bit More About Me
 <p>🌱 I'm currently learning Web Development and Python</p>
 <p>📫 How to reach me? daksh@retros.live</p>
 <p>All of my projects are available at <a href="blog.daksh.page">Forever Learning</a></p>
-<p>⚡ Fun Fact: In the 60s, Marvin Minsky assigned a couple of undergrads to spend the summer programming a computer to use a camera to identify objects in a scene.
-He figured they’d have the problem solved by the end of the summer.
-Half a century later, we’re still working on it.</p>
+<p>⚡ I love listening to EDM, my personal favorites are Martin Garrix and The Chainsmokers but I usually listen to Kygo when working</p>

 ## 💻 Skills
 <p>